ExpediaGroup/waggle-dance/README.md

      where h.date = '2016-05-13'
        and h.hour = 1
     ;

+## Database Name Mapping
+Waggle Dance allows configuration to map database names.
+This feature is intended to be useful when migrating from an existing databases into different environments.
+A use case:
+We have users running ETL in environment X and we want move those ETL jobs to run in a different environment.
+TODO: Write example config (prefixed and manual mode) and show how database names are resolved.

 ## Endpoints

 Being a Spring Boot Application, all [standard actuator endpoints](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-endpoints.html) are supported.